dlr-eoc/ukis-pysat/CONTRIBUTING.md

      ```

 1. Create your patch, **including appropriate test cases**.
-1. Document your changes in the [changelog][changelog].
+1. Document your changes in the [changelog](CHANGELOG.rst).

      ```shell
-     git commit -a
+     git commit -a -m "some useful message"
      ```
     Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.